aspose-total/Aspose.Total-Products/total/en/android-java/conversion/word-to-xlsx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert WORD to XLSX in Android Applications or Online App" h2="Export WORD to XLSX in Android via Java without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting Word documents to XLSX format is a common requirement for many businesses.
+XLSX is a popular spreadsheet format that is used to store and share data.
+It is widely used in the business world for data analysis and reporting.
+By converting Word documents to XLSX format, businesses can easily share and analyze data in a more efficient manner.

+<h2>How Aspose.Total Helps for Word to XLSX Conversion</h2>

-By using [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) you can integrate WORD to XLSX conversion feature inside your android applications.
-Firstly, you can convert WORD to HTML by using feature-rich, document manipulation and conversion API [Aspose.Words for Android via Java](https://products.aspose.com/words/android-java/).
-After that, by using [Aspose.Cells for Java](https://products.aspose.com/cells/android-java/), you can convert HTML to XLSX.
+Aspose.Total for Android via Java is a comprehensive suite of document manipulation and conversion APIs that can be used to integrate WORD to XLSX conversion feature inside your Android applications.
+Aspose.Words for Android via Java is a feature-rich document manipulation and conversion API that can be used to convert WORD to HTML.
+After that, Aspose.Cells for Java can be used to convert HTML to XLSX.
+This makes it easy to integrate WORD to XLSX conversion feature inside your Android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}